davidmccoy/fantasy-drafter/README.md

 # README

-MVP for an E-Sports fantasy drafter, using Action Cable/Rails 5.
+MVP for an E-Sports fantasy drafter using Action Cable for live drafting.

+Requirements:

+* Rails 5+

+* PostgreSQL

+* Redis

 To install: